Azure/data-api-builder/docs/getting-started/getting-started-azure-sql.md

 > Take a look at the [DAB Configuration File Guide](../configuration-file.md) document to learn more.

-With the configuration file in place, then it's time to start defining which entities you want to expose via the API.
+With the configuration file in place, it's time to start defining which entities you want to expose via the API.

 ## Add Book and Author entities